How to Differentiate Reading Fluency Practice

 - After the second fluency practice, students are to individually re-read the passage out loud as fast as they feel comfortable until the teacher says, “Stop.”

-- After the last group visited by the teacher has completed its two choral readings, interrupt the class to complete a two-minute “hot” reading of the passage.
+- After the last group visited by the teacher has completed its two YouTube or choral readings, interrupt the class to complete a two-minute “hot” reading of the passage.
 Have students tally their words per minute and record their score in pen on the fluency bar graph, directly above the “cold” timing.

 - Tell Fluency Leaders to collect materials, while the groups re-organize the desks/tables.
 When all students have returned to their seats and all materials have been properly collected, award participation points for “quick, quiet, and cooperative” transitions.